xintiaobrother/react-scratch/README.md

 - react v16.4.2

-- webpack v4.17.1
+- webpack v4.17.2

-- babel 7
+- babel v7.0.0

 **Use older version of Babel**

-If you need babel of which version is earlier than 7.0.
-Check out [babel6 branch](https://github.com/yuqingc/react-scratch/tree/babel6).
+If you need babel of which version is earlier than 7.0, check out [babel6 branch](https://github.com/yuqingc/react-scratch/tree/babel6).